PRI BOARD MEMBERS

 Gavin Power, Deputy Director UN Global Compact

-Gavin Power has played a key role in the evolution and growth of the UN Global Compact, the word’s largest corporate sustainability initiative with over 10,000 business participants and stakeholders from more than 160 countries, since 2002.
+Gavin Power has played a key role in the evolution and growth of the UN Global Compact, the word’s largest corporate sustainability initiative with over 10,000 business participants and stakeholders from more than 160 countries.

-Gavin has led the development of a range of strategic initiatives on behalf of the UN Secretary-General and the UN Global Compact, including the PRI itself.
-He is the CEO of Water Mandate, a global water sustainability initiative.
-He also led the development of the UN Global Compact’s Who Cares Wins programme, a global policy initiative focused on the integration of environmental, social and governance issues into investment analysis and asset management.
+Since 2002, Gavin has led the development of a range of strategic initiatives on behalf of the UN Secretary-General and the UN Global Compact, including the Principles for Responsible Investment.
+He also led the development of the UN Global Compact’s Who Cares Wins programme (2003), a global policy initiative focused on the integration of environmental, social and governance issues into investment analysis and asset management.

-Gavin led the UN’s first convening of stock exchanges in 2004, and has been actively involved in the Sustainable Stock Exchanges initiative since, as well as leading the development of the Global Compact 100 stock index.
+Gavin led and organized the UN’s first convening of stock exchanges in 2004, and has been actively involved in the Sustainable Stock Exchanges initiative since, as well as leading the development of the Global Compact 100 stock index.
 He has served as a special business-economics advisor to the UN Secretary-General on numerous related missions.
-He is also co-Chair of the UN Global Compact’s Post-2015 and SDGs Steering Committee.
+Gavin also leads UN Government Affairs for the UN Global Compact.

 Prior to joining the UN Global Compact, Gavin held senior management positions at Levi Strauss & Co. and Ketchum, where he specialised in corporate sustainability issues.
 Prior to his corporate experience, Gavin was a financial journalist, covering business and economic issues.